 Building your dream home is a possibility with a VA home loan.
 But it isn’t always an easy road.
 Here we take a deep dive into VA construction loans and how you can build a home with a VA loan.

-VA construction loans can help qualified Veterans finance the purchase of land and the construction of a brand-new home, all without the need for a down payment.
+VA construction loans can help qualified Veterans finance the purchase of land and the construction of a brand-new home without the need for a down payment.

-The challenge is finding a lender willing to do a VA construction loan.
+VA construction loan lenders are challenging to come by.
 True, $0 down VA construction loans aren't incredibly common in today's lending climate.
 Many lenders, including Veterans United, do not currently offer this kind of financing.

 The good news is that there are still options for Veterans to build their dream home and utilize their VA loan benefit.

-In some cases, the construction loan and permanent financing are handled with a single loan at closing before construction commences.
-This is called a one-time close or single close VA construction loan.
+It is also possible for the construction loan and permanent financing are handled with a single loan at closing before construction commences.
+This is called a one-time close or VA construction to permanent loan.

 Veterans can use a VA construction loan to build a single-family home on land they own or plan to purchase.
 However, the VA has restrictions about using the VA loan to purchase land.
 Veterans can't buy land with a VA loan unless they immediately begin construction after purchase.